Financial Aid Policies

 - Will be charged standard, on-campus tuition except for more costly programs for which a higher tuition shall be charged to provide a minimum administrative margin of $500.

-- May incur additional fees if they enroll in APU online and independent study courses while studying abroad.
+- May incur additional fees if they enroll in independent study courses while studying abroad.

 Spring participants: October 1